reub-the-cube/auction-sniper/blog_notes.md

 ### Activity 11.2 - Fixing the failures

+#### Allow UI elements to be found by the Appium selector
 ```
 OpenQA.Selenium.NoSuchElementException : An element could not be located on the page using the given search parameters.; For documentation on this error, please visit: https://www.selenium.dev/documentation/webdriver/troubleshooting/errors#no-such-element-exception
 ```
 This is simple enough.
 There is no element with the `AutomationId` property of `AuctionId`, as required by the test.
 This happens two more times because the test also interacts with the 'Join Auction' button, then tries to retrieve the 'Sniper Status' before its first assertion.

+[This](https://github.com/reub-the-cube/auction-sniper/tree/177a9e93234e5b9449608d94cb5fe83b69cb91ef) is how the repository looks after this step.

+#### Get the sniper to send a join message to the XMPP server
 ```
 Expected SniperBiddingStatus() to be "Joining" with a length of 7, but "" has a length of 0, differs near "" (index 0).
 ```